© 2017 – Focal Press

 "The biggest thing that Mirvish’s approach offers is the fact that he has already done all this.
 Unlike most authors of filmmaking books, Mirvish has made several feature films, he has been to dozens of festivals with his movies, he has negotiated countless deals with representatives and he has founded and run his own major film festival.
 I can’t think of any other writer of filmmaking books that has that pedigree.
 So he offers what the audience most craves: inside information.
 And he drops truth bombs constantly - filmmaking is really hard; doing things the ordinary way will probably result in failure.
 He’s not afraid to be negative, but he also offers ingenious ways around the typical land mines in the path of every filmmaker."

 "I’ve found myself referring to it, remembering it, listening to it as I finish post-production and enter the festival realm with my film.
 It is completely applicable, very accessible and totally useful.
 I think it will come in handy to a great many filmmakers who are looking for guidance.
 The book makes it feel like something which can, and will, be conquered.
 The book makes filmmaking understandable, like a how-to guide, while still allowing freedom for the filmmaker to explore and create."

-- Daniel Moya, USC School of Cinematic Arts undergraduate; director of upcoming indie feature, Rental
+—Daniel Moya, USC School of Cinematic Arts; Director of indie feature, Rental

 "Dan is a true pioneer of the independent spirit.
 With one foot in a hot tub and the other on a mountain top he plants his independent flag somewhere between heaven and hell.
 In the great independent tradition of father John Cassavetes, Dan does what he has to do to exist in the inhospitable world of the true independent film artist.
 He is a fellow combatant against mediocrity in motion pictures and any upstart dreamer can benefit from what he has learned in the trenches of the 'just fucking do it' school of Cinema."